-The 6,106 meter (20,033 ft) Tupopdan peak, also known as ‘Passu Cones’ or ‘Passu Cathedral’, lies to the north of Gulmit village in the Gojal Valley.
-It is the most photographed peak of the region.
-The high peaks of Passu Sar, Shispare Sar and Batura are also nearby.
+The 6,106 meters (20,033 ft) Tupopdan peak, also known as ‘Passu Cones’ or ‘Passu Cathedral’, lies to the north of Gulmit village in the Gojal Valley.
+It is the most photographed peak in the region.
+The high peaks of Passu Sar, Shispare Sar, and Batura are also nearby.

 Passu is usually considered a stopover for tourists visiting the Hunza Valley, but this place is worth all the admiration in itself.
 The pass can be considered an example of natural architecture as the famous cones of the pass that surround this small village in the Gojal Valley are naturally shaped like perfect cones.
 However, as you appreciate this remarkable handiwork of nature, you should also look for other experiences and activities that this location has to offer!